banjo/utils/packages/utils/README.md

 #### remove

-> Remove an element from an array.
+> Remove one or more elements from an array.
+Either by item or by predicate.

 ```ts
 remove([1, 2, 3, 4], 2); // returns [1, 3, 4]